piotrmurach/tty/README.md

 ## 1. Overview

-**TTY** provides you with many tasks and components to get you onto the path of bulding awesome terminal applications.
+**TTY** provides you with commands and many components to get you onto the path of bulding awesome terminal applications in next to no time.

 To simply jump start a new command line application use `teletype` executable: